olxivelin/psych420-final-group1/report/background.md

  - They’re able to represent different features of memory in a
-   hierarchical structure in a way that explains how we’re able to integrate common features of semantic knowledge (e.g., a rose is a living thing, a flower and it’s pretty).
+   hierarchical structure in a way that explains how we’re able to integrate common features of semantic knowledge (e.g., a rose is a living thing, a flower, and it’s pretty).
 Figure 3 provides a
    good example of how information can be hierarchically represented as a tree.
  - They’re able to represent that different types of long-term memory